kchatten/kchatten/README.md

 ### Seas?
 C's?
 Get it?

-### I'm currently improving my web development skillset with the help of all the wonderful individuals at Code-Youth!
+### I'm currently improving my IT Support skillset with the help of all the wonderful individuals at NPower!